chef/automate/components/docs-chef-io/content/automate/ha_migration.md

 ## Migration in-terms of Automate HA

-User can migrate to Automate HA from existing A2HA, Automate or Chef-Backend.
-While these usecases and steps to migrate are discussed in detail in following section, there are some best practices to follow
+Users can migrate to Automate HA from existing A2HA, Automate, or Chef-Backend.
+While these use-cases and steps to migrate are discussed in detail in the following section, there are some best practices to follow.

 ## Best Practices

 - While migration from existing infra to Automate HA, there could be data loss.
-To avoid that, it is suggested to take a data backup before migration.
+Take a data backup before migration to avoid data loss.
 - Migration will usually have some downtime.
-So, planing migration accordingly with respect to downtime is necessary.
+So, planning migration accordingly concerning downtime is necessary.